ITR Season 2025 Banner

 Old Tax Regime Vs New Tax Regime - Which is Better?

-For super-senior citizens, since there is a relaxed Basic Exemption Limit of ₹5,00,000, old regime is beneficial for them, in case they are middle class earners.
+• Since the Basic Exemption Limit of Rs.5,00,000 is relaxed for super-senior citizens, the old regime is beneficial for them, even if they are middle-class earners.

 That being said, if you already have in place a financial plan for wealth creation by making investments in tax-saving instruments; medical claims and life insurance; making payments of children’s tuition fees; payment of EMIs on education loan; buying a house with a home loan; and so on, the old regime helps you with higher tax deductions and lower tax outgo.